 Asthma Prescription Medication Options

 Asthma medications can be divided into several categories.
 Some asthma medications are available in an inhaler form and provide relief during an acute asthma exacerbation.
-Examples of quick-relief asthma inhalers are medications based on albuterol sulfate.
+Examples of quick-relief asthma inhalers are medications based on albuterol sulfate such as Ventolin.
 Other medications used in the treatment of asthma include long-acting beta-agonists (LABAs), inhaled and oral corticosteroids such as prednisone, anticholinergic agents such as ipratropium (Atrovent HFA) and Spiriva (tiotropium), leukotriene modifier medications such as montelukast (Singulair), and combination medications such as Symbicort.
 Mast cell blockers such as cromolyn sodium are also used preventatively.
 Combination medications such as Combivent and DuoNeb are also used to administer multiple medications at the same time.

 Long-Acting Beta Agonists (LABAs) for Asthma

 In addition to rescue medications used during acute asthma exacerbations, other medications are also often prescribed to help with the long-term management of someone with asthma.
-While albuterol and levalbuterol are both short-acting beta-agonists, long-acting beta-agonists (LABAs) such as salmeterol (Serevent) and are available and have a longer duration of action.
+While albuterol and levalbuterol (Xopenex) are both short-acting beta-agonists, long-acting beta-agonists (LABAs) such as salmeterol (Serevent) and are available and have a longer duration of action.
 LABAs are usually taken at the same time as inhaled corticosteroids.

 Inhaled Corticosteroids for Asthma

 Inhaled corticosteroid (steroid) medications are commonly used to reduce inflammation in the airways of an asthmatic person.
-Examples of an inhaled steroid medication for asthma include fluticasone (Flovent HFA), budesonide (Pulmicort Flexhaler), mometasone (Asmanex Twisthaler), beclomethasone (Qvar RediHaler), and ciclesonide (Alvesco inhalation aerosol).
+Examples of an inhaled steroid medication for asthma include fluticasone ((Flonase), budesonide (Pulmicort Flexhaler), mometasone (Asmanex Twisthaler), beclomethasone (Qvar RediHaler), and ciclesonide (Alvesco inhalation aerosol).
 Another class of medications are the leukotriene modifiers which can help reduce symptoms for a period of time.
 Leukotriene modifier medications include montelukast (Singulair), zafirlukast (Accolate) and zileuton (Zyflo), all of which are oral medications.

 Combination Beta-Agonist / Corticosteroid Asthma Inhalers